houdiniproject/houdini/README.md

 Assets get compiled from `/client` to `/public/client`

 ## React Generators
-If creating new React code,  please use the Rails generators with the 'react:' prefix.
+If creating new React or Typescript code,  please use the Rails generators with the 'react:' prefix.
 This include:

 ### react:packroot
 This generator creates a new entry for Webpack.
 This is a place where Webpack will start